Installing Gutters on Detached Garage in NJ: Step-by-Step Guide

 Safety first: Set your ladder on firm, level ground.
 Work with a helper for lifting gutter sections.
 Wear gloves and eye protection.
 Avoid working during wind or rain.

 Inspect fascia and roof edge: Check fascia boards for rot by probing with a screwdriver.
-Replace any soft wood before mounting gutters—repairs now prevent callbacks later.
+Replace any soft wood before mounting gutters—repairs now prevent callbacks later, and on open-eave garages you may need to fasten hangers into solid framing or rafter tails; if you discover broader issues, consider scheduling professional residential roofing service in New Jersey.

-Snap a level reference line: Mark your high and low end based on planned pitch.
+Snap a level reference line: Mark your high and low end based on planned pitch for the correct angle for drainage.
 Use a chalk line to guide bracket placement.

 Install gutter hangers or brackets: Space hangers 18-24 inches apart, closer in areas with heavy snow loads.
 Fasten into solid framing with appropriate screws, not just into fascia facing.